mendersoftware/mender-docs/07.Server-installation/01.Overview/docs.md

     category: docs
 ---

 !!!
-For evaluation of the on premise installation of the Mender Enterprise Server please [contact us](https://mender.io/contact-us).
-In the message please mention the 'Evaluation of the on-prem Enterprise Mender'.
+For evaluation of the on-premise installation of the Mender Enterprise Server please [contact us](https://mender.io/contact-us).
+In the message please mention'Evaluation of the on-prem Enterprise Mender'.

 Mender backend is composed of a number of microservices, each implementing a